Some US clinics stop doing abortions as ruling takes hold

 Associated Press

 Abortion bans that were put on the books in some states in the event Roe v.
-Wade was overturned started automatically going into effect Friday, while clinics elsewhere — including Alabama, Texas and West Virginia — stopped performing abortions for fear of prosecution, sending women away in tears.
+Wade was overturned started automatically taking effect Friday, while clinics elsewhere — including Alabama, Texas and West Virginia — stopped performing abortions for fear of prosecution, sending women away in tears.

 “Some patients broke down and could not speak through their sobbing,” said Katie Quinonez, executive director of West Virginia’s lone abortion clinic, whose staff spent the day calling dozens of patients to cancel their appointments.
 “Some patients were stunned and didn’t know what to say.
 Some patients did not understand what was happening.”